CS236340/SmartParking/README.md

 Keep in mind that the actual API may be diffrent, and the JSON object we send may change. see comments in the code itslef

+***SetUp Insructions***

-You need to run a homeserver. we used synapse server, from https://github.com/matrix-org/synapse just replace the `homeserver.yaml` file that was created with the file we provided
+You need to run a homeserver. we used synapse server, from https://github.com/matrix-org/synapse just replace the `homeserver.yaml` file that was created with the file we provided.

+Download the 3 configuration files into the synapse directory. update the server IP in each of the files, and the providers URL.

+We used our Mock's URL's, not CelloPark's/Pango's real URL

+Create the Bridge diretory for every provider and the SPM. we gave them the names spmBridge, celloParkBridge & PangoBridge. if you change the names, you need to change the `app_services_config_files` field in the `homeserver.yaml` file.

+Create each bridge, foloowing the instruction on https://github.com/matrix-org/matrix-appservice-bridge/blob/master/HOWTO.md

+Replace the `index.js` file with the one we provided, and download the correct `registration.yaml` file to the directory(`spm-registration.yaml` to the `spmBridge` directory etc.)

 ***Running Instructions***
 1. first you need to start the matrix server, in the synapse directory